AnkittChauhan/Food-Zone/README.md

 Overview :-
    - Its Online Fast Food ordring website , Built using MERN stack with all the functionalities like wishlist , cart and Order

+Things to keep in mind :-

+    --> Website can take Few Seconds Initially during athentication
+         - as Server is deployed on Render ( free Service ) which comes with some limitations
+         - When a request is made which can take few seconds, This initial "cold start" causes the first request to be very slow.

 Features :-
    - Users can create there account using Signup , or existing users can login ( authentication functionality )
    - It also throw warning if user already exsist